Trek Lawsuit: Bicycles Recalled Due to Personal Injury Risk

 A national safety recall has been issued for almost 1 million Trek bicycles due to an issue with disc brakes and the quick release, which left one rider paralyzed.
 Every Trek bicycle equipped with disc brakes, which feature a quick release that can be opened beyond 180 degrees, is included in the recall.

 Disc Brake Recall

 Some Trek bicycles featured disc brakes equipped with a quick release, which allows for easier adjustment and tuning of the brake system.
-The quick release opens past 180 degrees.
-If the quick release is improperly adjusted, or left open on a bicycle that has a front disc brake, the quick release leaver can become caught in the front disc brake assembly, causing a potential safety hazard or fall risk when the front wheel becomes separated from the frame of the bicycle.
+The quick-release opens past 180 degrees.
+If the quick release is improperly adjusted or left open on a bicycle that has a front disc brake, the quick release lever can become caught in the front disc brake assembly, causing a potential safety hazard or fall risk when the front wheel becomes separated from the frame of the bicycle.

 Trek will replace the quick release with a new one for free.
-The bicycle manufacturer has videos which explain how to properly adjust disc brakes on their website, as well as Trek owners’ manuals which are available for download.
+The bicycle manufacturer has videos that explain how to properly adjust disc brakes on their website, as well as Trek owners’ manuals that are available for download.

 Three serious accidents involving the disc brakes were reported to Trek and the CPSC, spurring the expansive safety recall.
 Two cyclists were seriously injured when their front wheels separated from their bike frames, resulting in injuries to the face and one broken wrist.
 A third cyclist was ejected over his handlebars, injuring himself so seriously that he is a permanent quadriplegic.